TushGoel/Snake-and-Ladders/README.md

 ## How to Play

+1. Download or create a CSV file describing the game board, with values like "S1", "L1", etc. (snakes and ladders) to represent chutes (snakes) and ladders.
+The file path should be updated in the code (board_file_path variable) to specify the board configuration.

-1. Run the script and specify the number of players and their names.
+2. Run the Python script.
+It will prompt you for the number of players and their names.

-2. Choose the type of dice or dices you want to use (4-sided, 6-sided, or both).
+3. Choose the type of dice or dices you want to use (4-sided, 6-sided, or both).

-3. The game will start, and players will take turns rolling the dice and moving on the board.
+4. The game will start, and players will take turns rolling the dice and moving on the board.

-4. The game continues until one of the players reaches the winning position (location 100).
+5. The game continues until one of the players reaches the winning position (location 100).

 ## Features